nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 213
 00:12:32,032 --> 00:12:34,956
-[SPEAKER_00]: It's hard to track down, kind of screwed everything up with the sales tax.
+[SPEAKER_00]: Hard to track down, kind of screwed everything up with the sales tax.

 214
 00:12:35,460 --> 00:12:36,186